We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 Unfortunately, the light can pop on for thousands of reasons.
 To sum it up for you, the vehicle’s computer is monitoring engine data across hundreds of different channels and sensors, both input and output.

 The computer compares this incoming and outgoing data to a parameter with a high and low specification.
-If the incoming data on a specific channel is above or below the parameter in the computer, the lamp is turned on.
+If the incoming data on a specific channel remains above or below the parameter in the computer, they turn on the warning lamp.

-When this happens a code is set in memory that relates to the failure.
+When this happens a code sets in memory that relates to the failure.
 On vehicles built after 1996 the computer system has been standardized and is called OBD II (On Board Diagnostics).

-When a diagnostic code is set the service engine light will remain on until the code is cleared.
+When we set a diagnostic code the service engine light will remain on until the code is cleared.
 Even if the malfunction was an intermittent problem the light stays on.

 Obviously I can’t fit on this page all of the reasons the failure indicator may come on.